AMENDED AND RESTATED BY-LAWS OF

 Section 2.
 Special Meetings.

-Special membership meetings may be called by the President or shall be called upon a request in writing by one-third (1/3) of the Board of Directors or shall be called upon written request of fifty percent (50%) of the membership in good standing.
+Special membership meetings may be called by the President or shall be called upon a request in writing by one-third (1/3) of the Board of Directors or shall be called upon written request of ten percent (10%) of the membership in good standing.
 Written notice of the date and place of any special meeting shall be given to each member at least fifteen (15) days prior to the meeting.
 The written notice of any special meeting shall contain a statement of the purpose or purposes thereof, and no business shall be transacted at any special meeting other than that stated in the notice of such meeting.

 Section 3.
-President
+Presiding Officer

 Section 4.
 Voting Rights.